waimea-jrgerraty/200-dtd-assessment/docs/Development.md

 Replace this text with what you are working on

+The subtask menu will inherit the same styling as the modal forms, in order to save time and create a more consistent site.
+This means the sign will be slightly different.

+### DATE HERE

+Replace this text with what you are working on

 Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.